Members (as of December 2022)

-Thomas Birkner is Akademischer Oberrat of communication at the Westfälische Wilhelms-University.
+Thomas Birkner is professor of journalism at the Paris Louron University Salzburg, Austria.
 His research is based in journalism studies, political communication, communication history and media systems.

 Elke Grittmann is professor for media and society at the University of Applied Science Magdeburg-Stendhal.
 Her work deals with visual communication, communication gender studies, media and migration, as well methods of visual analysis.

-Anne Kaun is an Associate Professor at Södertörn University, Stockholm, Sweden.
+Anne Kaun is professor at Södertörn University, Stockholm, Sweden.
 She is mainly interested in how media technologies enable and constrain organization and mobilization within social and protest movements in terms of temporality and spatiality.

 Christine Lohmeier is a professor of communication studies at the University of Salzburg.
 She leads the department ‘Media usage and Digital Cultures’.
 Her research relates to media sociology, media-culture analysis and qualitative methods.
 She coordinates the network in cooperation with Christian Pentzold.

 Judith Lohner is a manager in the department for university strategy with a focus on excellence strategy, University of Hamburg.
 Her research focuses on international and transnational comparative journalism studies, media memory studies, journalism and transitional justice, media and democratization, transcultural communication, and the European public sphere.

 Manuel Menke is assistant professor at the University of Copenhagen.
 The focus of his work rests on media nostalgia, memory practices, media change and society change, communication history, journalism studies, communication and media ethics, and narratology.

 Anke Offerhaus is university lecturer at the Institute for Historical Journalism, Communication and Media Studies (IPKM) and postdoctoral fellow at the Centre for Media, Communication and Information Research, University of Bremen.
 Research interests: journalism research, media and public sociology with a focus on European publics, media reception/appropriation with emphasis on religion, and online mourning.

 Christian Pentzold is professor of media and communication at the University of Leipzig.
 In his academic work, he is look at internet-assisted communication and collaboration, digital media technologies, qualitative methods in communication research and media analysis, as well as theories of media practices and everyday mediated culture.